dtcenter/MET/met/docs/Users_Guide/tc-rmw.rst

 tc_rmw usage
 ~~~~~~~~~~~~

-The following sections describe the usage statement, required arguments, and optional arguments for **tc_rmw**.
+The following sections describe the usage statement, required arguments, and optional arguments for tc_rmw.

 .. code-block:: none